Questions for Interviewing a Sales Manager

 - How would you explain what [company name] does to a person unfamiliar with what we do?

 Usually when individual contributors get promoted to management, they teach their direct reports their secrets for success, use many of the same skills they did in their previous jobs, and get a salary bump.

-With this in mind, sales leaders can't ask sales manager candidates the same interview questions they'd ask a rep. A successful rep won't always make for a successful manager, and vice versa.
-Sales directors looking to identify the reps who would thrive as sales managers would be wise to incorporate the following 12 questions into their interviews.
+With this in mind, sales leaders need unique sales manager interview questions.
+Sales directors looking to identify the reps who would thrive as sales managers would be wise to incorporate the following questions into their interviews.